Benjamin is best reached by email. Please do not call the phone number listed.

 © Springer International Publishing AG 2016.The day-to-day experiences of aging citizens differ significantly from young, technologically savvy engineers.
 Yet, well-meaning engineers continue to design technologies for aging citizens, informed by skewed stereotypes of aging without deep engagements from these users.
 This paper describes a co-design project based on the principles of Participatory Design that sought to provide aging people with the capacity to co-design technologies that suit their needs.
 The project combined the design intuitions of both participants and designers, on equal footing, to produce a companion robot in the form of a networked robotic dog.
 Besides evaluating a productive approach that empowers aging people in the process of co-designing and evaluating technologies for themselves, this paper presents a viable solution that is playful and meaningful to these elderly people; capable of enhancing their independence, social agency and well-being.

-Novianto, R, Williams, M-A, Gärdenfors, P & Wightwick, G 2014, 'Classical conditioning in social robots', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Social Robotics (ICSR), Springer Verlag, Sydney, Australia, pp. 279-289.View/Download from: UTS OPUS or Publisher's site
+Novianto, R, Williams, M-A, Gärdenfors, P & Wightwick, G 2014, 'Classical conditioning in social robots', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Social Robotics (ICSR), Springer Verlag, Sydney, Australia, pp. 279-289.View/Download from: Publisher's site

 Classical conditioning is important in humans to learn and predict events in terms of associations between stimuli and to produce responses based on these associations.
 Social robots that have a classical conditioning skill like humans will have an advantage to interact with people more naturally, socially and effectively.
 In this paper, we present a novel classical conditioning mechanism and describe its implementation in ASMO cognitive architecture.
 The capability of this mechanism is demonstrated in the Smokey robot companion experiment.
 Results show that Smokey can associate stimuli and predict events in its surroundings.
 ASMO's classical conditioning mechanism can be used in social robots to adapt to the environment and to improve the robots' performances.

-Vitale, J, Williams, M-A & Johnston, B 2014, 'Socially impaired robots: Human social disorders and robots’ socio-emotional intelligence', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Social Robotics (ICSR), Springer Verlag, Sydney, Australia, pp. 350-359.View/Download from: UTS OPUS or Publisher's site
+Williams, MA, Abidi, S, Gärdenfors, P, Wang, X, Kuipers, B & Johnston, B 2013, 'Interpreting robot pointing behavior', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Social Robotics (ICSR), Springer, Bristol, UK, pp. 148-159.View/Download from: Publisher's site

 Abidi, SS, Williams, M & Johnston, BG 2013, 'Human pointing as a robot directive', ACM/IEEE International Conference on Human-Robot Interaction, ACM/IEEE International Conference on Human-Robot Interaction, IEEE, Tokyo, Japan, pp. 67-68.View/Download from: Publisher's site